 As a WordPress user, you’re spoiled for choice when it comes to quality form plugins.
 Just recently, we reviewed WPForms, a popular option that we’re a big fan of.
 But WPForms isn’t the only good option, and today we’re back to check out another stellar choice:

 By the numbers, CaptainForm isn’t as popular as the big boys like Contact Form 7 and WPForms.
-It has only 20,000 active installations and a 4.5-star rating on the official repository.
+It has a 4.5-star rating on the official repository.
 However, it has a huge benefit going for it:

 In its free version, CaptainForm lets you do more than pretty much every other free form plugin on the market.

 Basically, it has a unique pricing structure that makes it especially attractive as a free form option for certain sites.
 And in general, it offers a lot of free functionality that you’d need to pay for with other form plugins, but with a different kind of limitation.